All courses are available online in New Zealand and Overseas.

-In short, refining perceptual judgments prepare the brain for learning.
+In short, refining perceptual judgments prepares the brain for learning.

 Bridging the gap

-By understanding the “learning nexus” between a young child’s brain and body, PMP works to develop childrens physical motor skills that provide the foundations necessary for success in their early school years – while equipping educators with a new set of diagnostic tools and remediation techniques to help children make the leap to a lifetime of learning.
+Understanding the “learning nexus” between a young child’s brain and body, and how PMP works to develop children’s physical motor skills plays an essential part in providing children with the foundations necessary for success in their early school years.
+Having a new knowledge base of why it’s important for kids to move and how to run MSPMP will equip educators with the missing link in helping children make the leap to a lifetime of learning.

 Body + Brain = Learning

-PMP is a motor coordination programme for school age children, comprised of sequential movement activities across five different stations for classes of up to 30 students, ages 5 & up.
+MSPMP is a motor coordination programme for school age children, comprised of sequential movement activities across the Kinetic Scale (six different stations) for classes of up to 30 students, ages 5 & up.

-By revealing the “learning nexus” between the body and the brain, PMP isolates the five critical spheres of physical and sensory influence that prepare the brain for formal learning.
+By revealing the “learning nexus” between the body and the brain, PMP isolates the six critical spheres of physical and sensory influence that prepare the brain for formal learning.

 - HOLISTIC.
 Movement/Language development programme, with focus on Motor Coordination, Cognitive Development, Self-Esteem, Social Skills and ability to cope better in the classroom.

 - DIAGNOSTIC.
-Helping teachers recognize children’s needs in relation to hand-eye, balance, locomotion, and fitness, and the ramifications of unremediated skills.
+Helping teachers recognize children’s needs in relation to Sensory, Balance, Intuition, Power, Coordination, Control, and the ramifications of these foundations unfulfilled.

 - PROBLEM SOLVING.
 Gives children strategies for problem solving.

-- AN OUNCE OF PREVENTION.
+- A SMIDGEN OF PREVENTION.
 Designed to be preventative rather than curative.

 - FITNESS-ORIENTED.
 Covers many strands of traditional Junior PE/Health Curriculum.

-How Does the Perceptual Motor Programme (PMP) Work?
+How Does the Moving Smart Perceptual Motor Programme (MSPMP) Work?